tassosho/mimic2/README.md

 ## Notes and Common Issues

   * [TCMalloc](http://goog-perftools.sourceforge.net/doc/tcmalloc.html) seems to improve
-    training speed and avoids occasional slowdowns seen with the default allocator.
+    Training speed and avoids occasional slowdowns seen with the default allocator.
 You can enable it by installing it and setting `LD_PRELOAD=/usr/lib/libtcmalloc.so`.
 With TCMalloc, you can get around 1.1 sec/step on a GTX 1080Ti.